stackb/rules_proto/README.md

 - `gazelle:proto_plugin cpp implementation builtin:cpp` associates the name
   `cpp` with a piece of golang code that implements the `protoc.Plugin` interface.
-The extension maintains a registry of these actors.
-The gazelle extension ships with a number of them out of the box, but you can also write your own.
+The extension maintains a registry of these actors (the gazelle extension ships with a number of them out of the box, but you can also write your own).
 The core responsibility a `protoc.Plugin` implementation is to to *predict* the files that a protoc plugin tool will generate for an individual `proto_library` rule.
-The implemention has full read access to the `protoc.File`s in the `proto_library` to be able to predict *if* a file will be generated and *where* it will appear in the filesystem (specifically, the bazel execution root).
+The implemention has full read access to the `protoc.File`s in the `proto_library` to be able to predict *if* a file will be generated and *where* it will appear in the filesystem (specifically, relative to the bazel execution root during a `proto_compile` action).
 - `gazelle:proto_rule proto_compile implementation
   stackb:rules_proto:proto_compile` associates the name `proto_compile` with a piece of golang code that implements the `protoc.Rule` interface.
 The